• Skip to main content

 Step 2:

 Heat mustard oil in a pan.
-Add whole dried red chillies, ginger paste, hing (asafoetida) and methi (fenugreek seeds).
-When the spices begin to release their aroma, turn the flame to slow or switch it off (this is being done to prevent kadhi from splitting).
+Add whole dried red chillies, ginger, heeng and methi seeds (If you wish you can also add rai and few curry leaves at this step).
+When the spices begin to release aroma, turn the flame to low or switch it off (to later prevent kadhi from splitting).

 Step 3: